-A The Technical Design Phase (TDP) for the ILC started in 2008, and is being carried out in two stages: TDP-1 to demonstrate the technical feasibility, by mid-2010, and TDP-2 to verify technical credibility by the end of 2012.
+The ILC Technical Design Phase (TDP) started in 2008 with a plan to verify SCRF technical credibility by the end of 2012.
 The R&D goals are to:

-- Reach a 9-cell cavity field gradient of 35 MV/m at Q0 >10 with a production yield of 90% for TDP-2, - Demonstrate an average field gradient of at least 31.5 MV/m in one cryomodule in early TDP-2, and in three cryomodule with an ILC-like RF system for TDP-2. - Establish "plug-compatible" cavity and cryomodule design. - Demonstrate cryomodule string test with beam acceleration.
+- Reach a 9-cell cavity field gradient of 35 MV/m at $Q_0 > 10^{10}$ with a production yield of 90% for TDP-2, - Demonstrate an average field gradient of at least 31.5 MV/m in one cryomodule in early TDP-2, and in three cryomodules with an ILC-like RF system for TDP-2, - Establish "plug-compatible" cavity and cryomodule design, - Demonstrate cryomodule string test with beam acceleration.

-The design and R&D are being carried out globally, which bodes well for building a truly international linear collider.
+The SCRF design and R&D are being carried out globally, which bodes well for preparing industrialization [46] and for building a truly international linear collider.